Ian Anderson (baseball): Minor leagues

+Major leagues

 Anderson was invited to spring training in 2020.
 Following the cancellation of the 2020 Minor League Baseball season due to the COVID-19 pandemic, the Atlanta Braves placed Anderson on its initial list of up to 60 players eligible to play for the team during the shortened Major League Baseball season.
 On August 26, 2020, Anderson was promoted to the major leagues for the first time, and his contract was selected to the active roster.
 He debuted in the first game of a doubleheader against the New York Yankees, going through the first 5 1/3 innings without yielding a hit.
 Anderson completed six innings, giving up one earned run on a home run by Luke Voit.

 Anderson finished the 2020 season with a 3–2 record over 6 games started and 321/3 innings, posting a 1.95 ERA with 41 strikeouts, while giving up just 21 hits.
 He was fifth in the NL with 4 wild pitches.
 He relied mostly on his 95 mph fourseam fastball, 88 mph changeup, and 80 mph curveball, and only rarely threw a 92 mph sinker.
 Anderson received a single vote in National League Rookie of the Year voting, tying him for seventh place with Andrés Giménez and Sixto Sánchez.

-On October 1, 2020, making his first postseason appearance, Anderson earned the win against the Cincinnati Reds, clinching the Wild Card Series for the Braves.
+On October 1, making his first postseason appearance, Anderson earned the win against the Cincinnati Reds, clinching the Wild Card Series for the Braves.
 He became the youngest pitcher in MLB postseason history to allow fewer than three hits while striking out nine while pitching at least six innings.
 In the NLDS game on October 7, Anderson threw 5.2 innings and got 9 strikeouts as the Braves beat the Miami Marlins 2–0.

 In 2021, Anderson was 9–5 with a 3.58 ERA in 24 starts.
-He won a World Series ring as a member of the 2021 Atlanta Braves.
-Anderson became the 2nd person in World Series history to throw five no-hit innings in one game, accomplished during the 2021 World Series, in Game 3, striking out four Houston Astros batters and earning the win in the Braves' 2–0 victory.
+He won a World Series ring as a member of the 2021 Braves.
+Anderson became the 2nd person in World Series history to leave a game after throwing five no-hit innings, accomplished during the 2021 World Series, in Game 3, striking out four Houston Astros batters and earning the win in the Braves' 2–0 victory.
+That year, he finished fifth in the 2021 Rookie of the Year voting.

 Anderson struggled throughout the 2022 season, starting 21 games, and pitching to a 9–6 record, alongside a 5.11 ERA, until he was demoted to the Gwinnett Stripers on August 7.
 He issued an MLB-leading 53 walks up to that point in the season.

 In 2023, after impressive spring training performances from Jared Shuster and Dylan Dodd, Anderson was optioned to Triple-A Gwinnett to begin the regular season.
+On April 11, 2023, it was announced that Anderson would undergo Tommy John surgery and miss the entire 2023 season.

+Anderson was optioned to Gwinnett to begin the 2024 season as he continued his recovery from surgery.